-We are also working on other projects and opportunities involving the beneficial use of by-products.
-These include the use the steel making waste and air pollution control residue from power stations.
+We are also working on other projects and opportunities involving the beneficial recycling and use of by-products.
+These include the use the steel-making waste and air pollution control residue from power stations.